micsparre/anime-ranking/README.md

 # anime-ranking

-Rank the animes you've watched against each other
+Rank the animes you've watched against each other, bookmark the shows you plan to watch, and get personalized recommendations.

 ## Local Development